Hippodrome Festival of Silent Cinema

 - Website: www.falkirkcommunitytrust.org/silentcinemafest

-Scotland’s only silent film festival expands to five days of events, screenings, new commissions and workshops, featuring live music and storytelling by national and international musicians and performers.
+Scotland’s only silent film festival runs over five days with events, screenings, new commissions and workshops, featuring live music and storytelling by national and international musicians and performers.
 The programme is a mix of rare, recently re-discovered and classic silent films with live accompaniment, and also revives the tradition of the Film Explainer (part narrator/part actor).

 Reviews & features